asgr/Tiler/README.txt

 CATA_INDEX	Object ID
 RA		Right ascension
 DEC		Declination
-R_PETRO		r-band petro mag
+MAG		Object magnitude
 SURVEY_CLASS	This specifies whether the object is main survey (above or equal to MainSclass) PRIORITY_CLASS 	Indicates the importance of each target between 1 (low) and 9 (high) POSITION	The survey region code for the object

 guides:

-ROWID RA DEC PSFMAG_R
+ROWID RA DEC MAG
 999091700096     355.4356384000000162     -29.4283104000000009     14.2486877
 999091700111     355.5883789000000093     -29.1087893999999991     14.0694313
 999091700138     355.3394470000000069     -29.4658717999999986     14.0480652